A A +A

 You need to consult your doctor urgently in any of the following situations :

-• Jaundice appearing within the first 24 hours of life.
+• Jaundice appears within the first 24 hours of life.

 • Rapid progression of jaundice.